-- Celeriac: Wrap individual roots in a damp towel.
-Store in your refrigerator's crisper drawer.
+- Celeriac: Wrap the individual roots in a damp towel—store in your refrigerator's crisper drawer.

 - Onions: Remove the foliage and let the bulbs cure for a few days in a dry spot.
 Brush off any soil and store in a cool dark place.
 It's better if you can avoid placing onions in bowls since they need good air circulation.
 Store them in old stockings or mesh produce bag.
 Hang if at all possible.